 The queen’s family have been a regular source of amusement and ridicule throughout her tenure.
 A thin, weird-voiced husband with the racist charm of Bernard Manning, an eldest son who combines antiquated hippy drivel with a studied haughty disdain for people, including his first wife, another son who enjoys business dealings with a variety of undesirable vagabonds and a grandson whose stupidity extends to dressing as a Nazi officer as an expression of his wit are typical of the crassness that permeates the “house of Windsor”.

 When attempts have been made to tackle the centuries of European royal inbreeding the results were mixed.
 Diana Spencer, quite popular with the British public, never agreed to be merely the baby-maker the royals wanted and she was divorced off as soon as her job as birther was done.
 Sarah Ferguson suffered the same fate, although she still does emerge occasionally with new ways to embarrass the royals.
-The latest invitee, Kate Middleton, has been prepared well by the royal development team with four years of training in how to be a royal wife.
-So far, there are no problems and she has mastered smiling whilst wearing a hat.
-Two children have been produced.
+A recent invitee, Kate Middleton, was prepared well by the royal development team with four years of training in how to be a royal wife.
+So far, there have been no problems and she has mastered smiling whilst wearing a hat.
+Three children have been produced.
+A new member, Meghan Markle, has just joined.
+As a professional actress, she will be able to use her skills in her new job.
+Her marriage was followed swiftly by another royal birth.
+(Update: She and her husband, Harry, left the royal family in 2020.)

 However, a public image that is part A-list celebrity and part Jeremy Kyle is just a sideshow.
 The British royal family exists as a facet of the capitalist state and an obstacle to termination of that state, and will continue to be so for as long as it is not too problematic for that state.